maxim5/hyper-engine/README.rst

 =========================

 *Hyper-Engine* can monitor the model performance during the training and stop early if it's learning too slowly.
 This is done via *learning curve prediction*.
-Note that this method is compatible with Bayesian Optimization, since it estimates the model accuracy after full training - this value can be safely used to update Gaussian Process parameters.
+Note that this technique is compatible with Bayesian Optimization, since it estimates the model accuracy after full training - this value can be safely used to update Gaussian Process parameters.

 Example code: